microsoft/vscode-docs/docs/remote/containers.md

 ![Docker Path setting](images/containers/docker-path-setting.png)

 However, certain tricks like [Docker-from-Docker do not work](https://github.com/containers/libpod/issues/4056#issuecomment-535511841) due to limitations in Podman.
-This affects the **Remote-Containers: Try a Sample...** and **[Remote- Containers: Clone Repository in Container Volume...](#quick-start-open-a-git-repository-or-github-pr-in-an-isolated-container-volume)** commands.
+This affects the **Remote-Containers: Try a Development Container Sample...** and **[Remote- Containers: Clone Repository in Container Volume...](#quick-start-open-a-git-repository-or-github-pr-in-an-isolated-container-volume)** commands.

 Docker Compose is also not supported by Podman.